javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 }
 ```

-Notes:
+Please note:

 1. In the line `(1)` we call the parent constructor to set the message.
-Javascript requires us to call `super` in the child constructor anyway.
+Javascript requires us to call `super` in the child constructor.
-2. The `name` property for our own errors should be assigned manually, otherwise it would be set by the superclass (to `"Error"`).
+2. The parent constructor sets the `name` property to `"Error"`, so here we reset it to the right value.

 Let's try to use it in `readUser(json)`: